"Ladies. Children. Sheep. Some people call me a terrorist, I consider myself a teacher. Lesson number one: Heroes. There is no such thing."

 Super Power Meltdown: Extremis test subjects who are physically and/or mentally unable to control the heat output that goes with their powers explode.

-Super Toughness: Killian is able to take on a full body contact explosion and survive while others like Brandt die when in high proximity of an explosion.
+Super Toughness: Killian is able to take on a full body contact explosion and survive while others like Brandt die when in close proximity to an explosion.

 Superpowers For A Day: Pepper after getting injected with Extremis, which she uses to finish off Killian.
 At the end, she is fixed by Tony, but it's left deliberately unclear if he got rid of the powers completely or just fixed the Superpower Meltdown issue.